 Relokia considers data privacy at the onset of all projects, products, product development, and Services offered.
 It is never an afterthought.
 Relokia’s Data Protection Officer is involved in all issues, measures, and (software) designs related to security and has independent and direct access to all source code.

-Safety Measures at Reloka
+Safety Measures at Relokia

 Relokia has installed numerous technical and organizational measures to ensure an appropriate (data) protection level.
 These measures include:

-- Enabling an immediate detection of relevant infringements events.
+- Immediate detection of relevant infringements events.

 Technical measures are divided into various subsections, each of them separately discussed.

-- Administrator access to the Relokia Platform Management interface is only allowed by VPN.
+- Administrator access to the Relokia Platform Management interface is allowed only by VPN.

 Production environment security